 If you are struggling with your own wellbeing, you can find more information about staff wellbeing here.
 You can also share your experiences of supporting students with your colleagues and department for inspiration or support.

-Are my students displaying any obvious or subtle signs that they are struggling with their wellbeing?
+Are my students displaying any obvious signs that they are struggling with their wellbeing?

 How can I talk to my students about student wellbeing?